Last updated on February 16th, 2023

 Let us ease your worries and help you find out through this article.
-We will discuss what you should know about Amazon's current state, determine if it is feasible to launch a new product on Amazon at this time, and what is the best product launch strategy to implement in times of crisis like this.
+We will discuss what you should know about Amazon's current state, determine if it is feasible to launch a new product on Amazon, and the best product launch strategy to implement in times of crisis like this.

 Besides conducting a product study, keyword research, and competitor analysis, you should be updated on Amazon's current news and trends.
-Primarily, that we are dealing with an invisible and dangerous enemy, COVID-19, which has altered the consumer landscape forever.
-You should know the actions Amazon has taken in the past couple of months to handle the pandemic as it can affect how you sell and deliver your products.
+Primarily, we are dealing with an invisible and dangerous enemy, COVID-19, which has forever altered the consumer landscape.
+You should know the actions Amazon has taken in the past couple of months to handle the pandemic, as it can affect how you sell and deliver your products.

 Due to stay-at-home policies in some parts of the world, Amazon noticed a considerable spike in daily visitors from 5.18 million to 73.55 million between March 14 and March 17, which continues.
-This means more people are shopping online, and it should be good news for Amazon sellers.
+This means more people are shopping online, and it should be good news for an Amazon seller.

 If your product doesn't belong in those categories, expect a delay in shipment since Amazon prioritizes essential products.